miko-misa/miko-misa/README.md

 ### 1.TecTask
 The culmination of my five years.
 _**" Making task management easier. "**_
-I'm going to use Nuxt.js, SCSS, Typescript, and Firebase.
+I'm going to use React, SCSS, Typescript, and Firebase.

+### 2.Minecraft Modding

+### 3.New Tex macros